kernelcoinproject/kernelcoin/README.md

 # KernelCoin

-The Official Token of KernelCon
+The Official Token of Kernelcon

-A commemorative digital coin for attendees of the KernelCon cybersecurity conference — symbolizing innovation, collaboration, and the power of the hacker community.
+A commemorative digital coin for attendees of the Kernelcon cybersecurity conference — symbolizing innovation, collaboration, and the power of the hacker community.
 Start mining today!

 kerenelcon.org